 It’s impossible not to want to hike when you’re in Evritania.
 The call of nature in this mountainous region of Central Greece is as irresistible as the flow of its streams and rivers.
 And hiking to the Black Cave takes you through one of the region’s most beautiful gorges which, given Evritania’s lofty status in the natural beauty stakes, is saying something!

 Heading out from of the village of Proussos (or the neighbouring monastery) you follow a well-marked trail up the gorge, crossing little wooden bridges and gurgling brooks.
 Animal and plant life thrive here amongst firs, willows and plane trees.
-You pass a couple of waterfalls and some plunge pools big enough to take a dip, especially refreshing in summer.
+You pass a couple of waterfalls and some plunge pools big enough to take a dip in, which are especially refreshing in summer.

 It’s an uphill but straightforward hike to the Black Cave (Mavri Spilia), which makes a perfect picnic spot with family or friends.
 And for those with the technical skill (and ideally a guide), there’s the option of continuing up the Via Ferrata – the section of the gorge accessible only with ropes and harnesses (and nerves of steel).

 It’s a slightly longer walk but it’s worth starting your hike from the Monastery of Panagia Prousiotissa (Proussos Monastery).
 Records show it was built in the 12th century, but it is said that the original monastery was built to house an icon of the Virgin Mary hidden here in 829.
 Centuries later, it found a different purpose when it sheltered rebels fighting against the Ottomans and Nazis during their respective occupations.
 The monastery has been rebuilt several times (it was burnt down by the Nazis) but its position, between two mountains, will always have been magical, with sweeping views of the tree-filled gorge.
 Inside, you can see the armour and weapons of revolutionary hero Georgios Karaiskakis.